Operational guide and checklist

 - considering opportunities to introduce additional technology support and systems to assist in managing the safe working practices and in particular physical distancing

 The limits on households mixing indoors and outdoors apply to all sectors and are critically important.
 Businesses must ensure staff are aware of the limits when taking bookings and that they are ready to challenge any attempt to make bookings for numbers that clearly exceed the limits.
 Staff should ask whether limits on mixing of households is being observed when taking enquiries and either reject a booking request which would exceed the limits or offer an alternative for a booking within the limits.
-This is a maximum of 6 people from no more than 2 different households, indoors and outdoors.
-Children under 12 are exempt but must still not be from more than 2 different households.
+Please refer to the up to date guidance for the current rules as these may change in line with developments.
+Children under 12 do not count towards the number of people or households meeting.
 Where it is obvious groups of attendees are starting to congregate (in either indoor or outdoor service spaces) and exceeding the limits then advice should also be offered on the limits for mixing of households.
 For further advice consult guidance on meeting others.

 Event organisers may develop plans to change shift patterns to both protect the workforce and optimise the operation of an event.
 This could include considering opportunities to reduce the need for travel at peak times and opportunities for flexible working patterns.
 This will require proper negotiation with trade union or workforce representatives if it involves a change in employee terms and conditions.